CitaZane/brick-breaker-game/README.md

 - Autofill players name after first game
 - Create typewriting stop on pause menu
 - Make powerup stacking more smooth
+- For simple deploy for score handling used GET request.
+Should use POST